 3. Formulation of requests - description of circumstances

 Requests should be formulated clearly and include elements which allow the other liaison officers to put the request into perspective.
-A few sentences explaining the circumstances of the case may be useful in this respect.
+The Secretariat has been charged by the Joint Council to distribute only questions which are sufficiently clear.

 4. Languages